lyra/openapi-dev-tool/README.md

   -b, --skipBundle               Skips bundle openapi files into one before serving or publishing, default is
                                  false
-  -p, --port number              Port to use, default is 3000 -r, --skipRedocConsoleUse      Skips Redoc console use (RedocPro) to disable "try it" feature, default is
+  -p, --port number              Port to use, default is 3000 -u, --contextPath string       Context used to expose openapi documentations.
+Has to be start with '/', default is '/' -r, --skipRedocConsoleUse      Skips Redoc console use (RedocPro) to disable "try it" feature, default is
                                  false
   -e, --viewsFolder string       Folder that contains views in EJS to override defaults